Pianist Keiko Shichijo will build two concert programs around the figure of composer Komitas Vardapet in the coming season.

 Keiko Shichijo came in touch with Komitas's music by participating in a project about the music of the famous Armenian-American jazz drummer Paul Motian.
 She fell in love with Komitas's music and this led to the recording of the album 'Six Dances' in 2016.

-Keiko offers two different programs under the title 'In Love with Komitas':
+Keiko Shichijo offers two different programs within the title 'In Love with Komitas':

 1. A Tribute to Komitas Vardapet (*)